material-components/material-components-web/packages/mdc-chips/README.md

 </div>
 ```

+### Input Chips

+Input chips are a variant of chips which enable user input by converting text into chips.
+To define a set of chips as input chips, add the class `mdc-chip-set--input` to the chip set element.
+You'd also want to add an event listener that calls `addChip` on the `MDCChipSet` to convert text to a chip.
+More information can be found in the "`MDCChip` Properties and Methods" section below.

 ### Pre-selected

-To display a pre-selected chip, add the class `mdc-chip--selected` to the root chip element.
+To display a pre-selected filter or choice chip, add the class `mdc-chip--selected` to the root chip element.

 ```html
 <div class="mdc-chip mdc-chip--selected">